jEFFLEZ/qflush/src/utils/NPZ_README.md

 - Request tracking with `npz_id` and optional Redis store
 - Circuit breaker per-host per-lane and adaptive preferred lane ordering
 - Prometheus metrics and an admin API

+## v2.0 changes

+- Namespaced keys and metrics via `NPZ_NAMESPACE` to avoid cross-app conflicts
+- Redis-backed store optional via `REDIS_URL`
+- Prometheus metrics and `/metrics` endpoint
+- Admin endpoints protected by `NPZ_ADMIN_TOKEN`
+- NPZ integrated as primary resolver for `qflash start` and as middleware in the daemon

 Usage